shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 It was a silver-grey pole spot-welded to another pole, that was then welded to a hollow metal box made from five metal wedges that came together to form a box without a lid, with the opening being one of the ends that would normally be used for hammering.
 Ersatzica had constructed it for Mudrich to be used for moving dirt, but it didn’t end up getting used for that purpose.
 It was one of her first projects, and she learned a lot from the failures of its design.

 She grabbed the handle close to the box and shoved it into the ground next to the hole.
 It didn’t go in easily, so she stood on the other end to force it in with all her weight.
-Then with half the box in the ground, stopped by the handle, she lifted up on the handle to dig a piece of dirt out.
-She plopped it on the ground, giving her a solid dirt brick.
+Then with half the box in the ground, stopped by the handle, she lifted up on the handle, turning the hammer around the edge of the box, leveraging the box out of the ground, full of dirt.
+She swung the hammer on the ground, plopping out a dirt block.
 Yes, this was the intended way to use this hammer.
 No, this was not how it was normally used by its owner.

+She assessed her progress.
+Dirt block from hammer?
+Check.
+Hole wide enough to fit in with the drums?
+Uncheck.
+Time enough to dig hole?
+Uncheck, probably.
+Time enough to make more dirt blocks?
+Check, with Alpha’s aid.

 She silently made a few more dirt bricks, keeping watch for the cat invaders.
-Then when she had enough, she unbuckled the belt, crawled feet-first into the hole (careful to make sure not to rub her belly scar on the dirt), and pulled in the hammer and drums.
+Then when she made enough, she unbuckled the belt, crawled feet-first into the hole (careful to make sure not to rub her belly scar on the dirt), and pulled in the hammer and drums.
 Then she pulled the bricks in, covering the hole.
 There were some gaps left with which she could watch the sunset.

 Then she waited.

 The clinking got louder, soon accompanied by footsteps and arguing voices.
 They got ever closer, as her scent led them right to her.
 Hopefully, her hiding spot was good enough.

+A figure suddenly blocked the sunlight.
+“Tigrin, you’ll want to see this.”

 [TODO: remove this section, or rewrite it]